testing-farm/gluetool-modules/docs/source/DEVELOPMENT.rst

 .. warning::

-    We support only CentoOS Stream 9 and Fedora.
+    We support only CentOS Stream 9 and Fedora.

 **CentOS Stream 9**